 Visiting religious or sacred sites?
 You will need appropriate clothing – women may need to have their shoulders, knees and head covered.
 Some mosques and churches can issue you a robe and/or head covering, but there is no guarantee of cleanliness of these shared outfits… It’s easier to dress conservatively and carry a scarf.

 Hiking or exploring ancient ruins?
 Good footwear is a must!
 And wear a hat, the sun is intense in the Mediterranean.
+Most cruise ships will supply water for your tour, but you might bring a reusuable water bottle to save on waste.

 Snorkeling, kayaking or beaching it?
 Remember sunscreen!
 You can purchase this on the ship or ashore, but your particular brands might not be available.
 Again, wear a hat.